 - Saturday Morning - 11:00am - 1:00pm Class Full

 Price & Session Options:

-- A sibling discount of 10% is available for each additional child registered.
+Discounts: A sibling discount of 10% is available for each additional child registered.
 Enter coupon SIBLING at the checkout.

 - Diverse Art Mediums

-From drawing to painting, sculpture to mixed media, our classes cover a wide variety of mediums throughout the year.
-Specialty materials fees are included in the tuition price.
+From drawing to painting, sculpture to mixed media, our classes cover a wide variety of fine art mediums and techniques throughout the year.

-This course is highly individualized.
-Whether your teen is learning art for the first time, or adding to their art portfolio, our teachers are able to adequately instruct them based on their needs.
-For students refining their portfolio, teachers act as coaches through the application process.
+Whether your teen is learning art for the first time, or adding to their art portfolio, our instructors carefully instruct and support them based on their needs and skill level.
+For students refining their portfolio, our instructors guide them through the development process.

 - Language Development

 It is important for students to develop a strong art vocabulary so they may understand and discuss the aesthetics of their own and others' artwork in a beneficial way.
 In this program, your teen will have the opportunity to interpret, criticize, and learn how to make creative decisions about their artwork with essential art terms, concepts and understanding.